ksu-cs-textbooks/cis400/content/D-milestones/03-milestone-1/_index.md

 ```

 The first time you do this, it will also create the `origin/ms1` branch on GitHub.

+You can also commit and push changes _before_ you've finished working on your new classes.
+This is especially helpful if you need to stop working - it backs up your files in in case something happens.
+Likewise, if you want to start working on a different machine (say moving from lab to home), you can pull the latest version of your code from GitHub.

 {{% notice tip %}}
 If you need to pull this remote branch into another local repo (say you created the branch in the lab but now you are on your home computer), the process is covered in the [previous section]({{<ref "../02-feature-branches#pulling-a-remote-feature-branch-to-another-local-machine">}})